 At a basic level, your solution must be able to consolidate the findings in order to generate a report for the audit committee.
 However, a stronger audit management solution will provide downloadable reports and visualizations that can be delivered to the Board and audit committee to reflect critical security information in a way that’s valuable to those stakeholders.

 The solution must also act as a single pane of glass for the audit process, defining and tracking audit departments and auditors’ KPIs.

 The value of an IRM System with audit management functionality

-Auditors are a leading force in the shift from a compliance-based approach to a risk-based strategy in many enterprise-level security organizations.
+Auditors are a leading force in the shift from a compliance-based approach to a risk-based strategy in many enterprise-level data security organizations.
 External forces such as technology expansion, increase in data collection and use across the organization, and automation are causing regulatory bodies to rapidly release a patchwork to regulations spanning geographies and industries.
 Forward-thinking security teams see the value of a risk-based approach instead of checklist compliance.
 For auditors and auditing teams, the rise of integrated risk management further automates the auditing process, providing a single source of truth for teams to access during the audit and remediation process.

-IRM solutions like the CyberStrong platform that are backed by artificial intelligence help security teams make data-driven remediation plans and streamline the reporting process to deliver to the auditing committee and the board.
+IRM solutions like the CyberStrong platform that are backed by artificial intelligence help security teams make data-driven remediation plans and streamline the reporting process to deliver to the auditing committee and the Board.